 Inclusion and Admissions

 Students with recognised special educational needs and disabilities will be invited into school for an informal assessment and a short trial.
 If a place is available, parents will receive a letter of acceptance and will be asked to confirm the place by paying a security deposit.
-Whilst Footsteps is an inclusive school, we strive to maintain the recommended 15% of student population with SEND in order for our school to be a true representation of society, and for the working environment to be balanced, manageable and beneficial to all.
+Footsteps is an inclusive school - we strive to maintain the recommended proportion of student population with SEND in order for our school to be a true representation of society, and for the working environment to be balanced, manageable and beneficial to all.
+We aim to support all children’s individual differences with our in-house teaching and support staff, however, if we deem it necessary for a child to work with a 1:1 learning assistant, parents will be responsible for additional costs involved and should be involved in the collaborative appointment of a suitable member of staff.